 Does Stucco Come in Different Colors?
-An In-Depth Look
+The Integral Color Guide

 One of the most persistent myths in exterior design is that stucco is just "grey cement" that must be painted.
 This is false.
-Modern stucco is an Integral Color System, meaning the pigment is mixed directly into the finish coat.
-This creates a durable, maintenance-friendly facade that doesn't peel or chip like paint.
+Modern stucco utilizes an Integral Color System, meaning the pigment is mixed directly into the final finish coat.

 1. The Two Chemical Systems

-To choose a color, you first must choose a material.
+To choose a color, you first must choose a material system.

 Free Assessment